Infragistics-BusinessTools/Slingshot-Documentation/docfx/en/docs/notifications.md

 <img class="responsive-img" src="../images/notifications-overflow-settings.png" alt="Showing the Notifications overflow settings within Slingshot" class="responsive-img" width="25%" />

 The Notifications panel shows all notifications by default, but you can choose to see only Unread notifications or @mentions.
-To do this, go to the top of the panel and select Showing: All to open the dropdown and then select another value.
+To do this, go to the top of the panel and select Showing: All to open the drop-down and then select another value.